STRIVE for success. We can get you there.

-On June 28, 2019, the Pennsylvania (PA) Governor signed ACT 16 of 2019, known as the Fostering Independence Through Youth Act, into law.
+In 2019, the Pennsylvania Governor signed the Fostering Independence Through Youth Act into law.
 This law created the Fostering Independence Tuition Waiver Program to remove barriers in accessing a postsecondary education for youth who are or have been in foster care.

 Eligible PA residents, who are or have been in foster care after the age of 16, will receive a waiver of college tuition and mandatory fees.
 This waiver will provide eligible young adults the opportunity to continue their education and graduate college with much less debt.

 STRIVE for Success

 No one achieves success on their own, and this includes students eligible for the Fostering Independence Through Youth Act.
 That’s why PTC has created STRIVE, a program that encourages and supports students to achieve their education, professional, and personal goals.
 You are limited only by the effort and dedication you put into the program— if you try, you will be supported by faculty and staff and given the resources you need to succeed.

 - Be a PA resident under the age of 26.

 - Received a high school diploma or received an equivalent degree.

 - Be eligible for the PA Chafee Education and Training Grant Program for Successful Transition to Adulthood.